Vanguard SLV-3: Spacecraft

-Vanguard SLV-3 hoped to put into orbit the Vanguard 2D satellite, a Lyman Alpha satellite, with a magnetosphere measurement device.
+Vanguard SLV-3 was to put into orbit the Vanguard 2D satellite, a Lyman Alpha satellite, with a magnetosphere measurement device.
 The satellite payload was 10.6 kg.
 Vanguard SLV-3 only reached an altitude of 426 km, the goal was 3840 km to orbit.

 The SLV-3 satellite was a 10.6 kg, 50.8 cm diameter magnesium sphere.
 The interior was pressurized.
 The payload instrumentation package was mounted in the center of the sphere.
 The package was arranged in a cylindrical stack with mercury batteries at the bottom, followed by the Minitrack tracking system electronics, the environment electronics, the telemetering instrumentation, and the experiment electronics.
 Below the package at the bottom of the sphere was the separation device, a spring loaded tube with a timer designed to push the satellite away from the third stage after orbit was reached.
 At the top of the interior of the sphere was a pressure gauge.
 Four 76 cm spring-loaded metal rods were folded along the equator of the sphere and would protrude radially outward when deployed, acting as a turnstile antenna.
 It used two transmitters: a 10 mW transmitter broadcasting at a frequency of 108.00 MHz and a 1 watt transmitter broadcasting at 108.03 MHz.
 The payload contained two infrared-sensitive photocells designed to scan the cloud cover of Earth.

 Launch

 An initial launch attempt on 17 September miscarried when a pad umbilical detached prematurely, causing first stage engine shutdown after one inch of vehicle rise.
-It settled back onto the launcher, but fortunately no damage resulted and Vanguard SLV-3 launched successfully on 26 September 1958 at 15:38 GMT.
+It settled back onto the launcher, but no damage resulted and Vanguard SLV-3 launched successfully on 26 September 1958 at 15:38 GMT.
 It was launched from Launch Complex 18A (LC-18A) at the Cape Canaveral Air Force Station (CCAFS).
 Low second stage performance resulted in insufficient velocity for the third stage and payload.
 They completed one orbit and reached a peak altitude of 426 km before reentering over Central Africa.
 Investigation concluded that particles from a rubber helium fill hose had clogged a filter in the fuel feed system, resulting in the second stage engine being fuel-starved and operating at only 80% thrust.
 The fill hose was changed to metal on subsequent flights, the second stage propellant tanks heat-treated to remove scale, and preflight procedures changed to reduce the need to open up the propulsion system and potentially introduce contaminants into it.